You are here

 - Produce content for RU-tv

-- Gain experience in front of a green screen from day one
+- Gain experience in front of a green screen (should you desire to be in front of the camera)

 - Learn how to write, produce, and edit television packages